ADALabUCSD/cerebro-system/README.md

 Acknowledgement
 ---------------
-We learned a lot from the following projects when building Cerebro.
+We used the following projects when building Cerebro.
 - [Horovod](https://github.com/horovod/horovod): Cerebro's Apache Spark implementation uses code from the Horovod's implementation for Apache Spark.
+- [Petastorm](https://github.com/uber/petastorm): We use Petastorm to read Apache Parquet data from remote storage (e.g., HDFS)

 Cite
 ----